Discovery Channel: Telescope

 Discovery Channel funded the construction of the Lowell Discovery Telescope, in partnership with Lowell Observatory.

 Website

-Discovery.com is the Discovery Channel's official website, which primarily provides information on the channel's programming and additional content, including games, tied to those shows.
+Discovery.com is the Discovery Channel's official website, which primarily provides information on the channel's programming and additional content, including articles, tied to those shows.

 Marketing and branding

 The Discovery Channel's first logo was a television screen picturing a map of the world.
 For two decades, starting in 1987, the channel's logo incorporated the Discovery wordmark rendered in the Aurora Bold Condensed font with a circular shape in front of it.
 The circle usually took the form of a rising sun, or an animated version of the Vitruvian Man.
 Discovery Channel's previous slogans had been "Explore Your World" and "There's No Thrill Like Discovery."
 Keeping with its changing focus away from strictly educational programming toward reality TV, the slogan was changed in the early 2000s to "Entertain Your Brain".